 Every chapter of this book is a gem with insights from the traditional writing world.
 You’ll get lots of practical tips you can implement in any piece of content you create.
 My favorite takeaway is the section about working with great editors and how they can change your life.
-The same goes for great UX writers that edit the copy in your product interface!
+The same goes for great UX writers who edit the copy in your product interface!

 Nicely Said by Nicole Fenton

 Top writing tips with a strategic edge for all kinds of web editors.
 This is one of the first books I recall that talked about writing for the web and digital interfaces, a topic that had been overlooked for years.
 Beautiful illustrations throughout the book make it an easy read.

 Cognitive psychologist and linguist Steven Pinker takes a science-based approach to writing and sheds new light on many old, outdated concepts.
 A must-read for anyone writing in the English language.

 While language is always changing, the internet has accelerated the process like never before.
 From SMS and emails to blogs and social media, online communication tools have affected how we use language on every level.